 Whole cell patch clamp recordings from human iPSC-derived motor neurons reveal the electrical properties and functional connectivity of our motor neurons.

-Human iPSC-derived motor neurons cultured for A) 3 and B) 7 weeks show typical morphology when imaged using Infrared – differential interference contrast (IR-DIC) microscopy.
-B) IR-DIC image shows electrode used for voltage and current clamp recordings.
+Motor neurons cultured for A-B) 3 and C) 7 weeks show typical morphology when imaged using infrared – differential interference contrast (IR-DIC) microscopy.
+Motor neurons at 3 weeks in culture display neuronal processes and networking A) along with motor neuron cell bodies (soma) B).
+C) IR-DIC image shows electrode used for voltage and current clamp recordings.
 Data kindly provided by Amit K. Chouhan and Dr Gareth Miles (University of St Andrews).

 Axol’s Human iPSC-derived Motor Neurons show synaptic activity at 7 weeks in culture.